 NordVPN is a mainstay on many ‘best of’ lists for several good reasons – although the one that matters most is its tight security.
 The service offers a certain number of ‘Double VPN’ servers which pass your data through two separate VPN servers, not just one, which makes things even more secure.
 You can also route its encrypted traffic over the Tor network, adding another layer of security, along with the existing KEv2/IPsec, OpenVPN, PPTP, and L2TP protocols.

+NordVPN is P2P-friendly and has a ‘zero logs’ policy.
+The performance of this VPN is above-average, too.
 There's a free 3-day trial, and NordVPN is rather affordable (aside from the monthly subscription), offering four plans with a 30-day money-back guarantee.
-The best value option is the 2-year plan.
+The best value option is the 3-year plan.
 The packages available are: